Handwritten Notes & Marketing on Amazon

 Amazon isn’t that different from other platforms, and the same branding and optimization standards apply.
-As a general rule, fill out every box that you’re given access to.
-Always make sure that you’re using the words, colors, and digital assets that you’ve already developed for your branding guide.
+As a general rule, fill out every box you’re given access to.
+Always make sure you’re using the words, colors, and digital assets you’ve already developed for your branding guide.

 Professional Seller Accounts

 Maintaining an individual seller account on Amazon is free, although you do pay a $0.99 fee for every item you sell.
 But if you want access to the most features and brand protection, you should consider paying for a Professional Seller Account.